-Imagine a park where you can enjoy more than a hundred acres of beautiful native evergreen forest, watchable wildlife, walking trails, community gardens, an off-leash dog park, and open playing fields.
+Imagine a park where you can enjoy acres of beautiful native evergreen forest, watchable wildlife, walking trails, community gardens, an off-leash dog park, and open playing fields.

 Imagine a park with baseball fields, tennis courts, running track, a playground with zipline, picnic tables, a group picnic shelter, and popular sledding hill in winter.